 5 Suez sometimes employs the term "free river" to describe when there is sufficient water available to accommodate non-priority refill without injury to others.
-(This picks up on language accounting methodology as based on "paper fill."
-Paper fill means that all storable inflow (i.e., water entering the reservoirs to which no other user is entitled) accrues to the Storage Rights and that the rights are filled (aka satisfied) when their volume limits are reached.
+(This picks up on language employed in Colorado water cases.)
+The Department and the District Court prefer the "excess water" terminology.
+This semantic choice is inconsequential.

+that the rights are filled (aka satisfied) when their volume limits are reached.
 At that point, the reservoirs will be physically full only if no storable inflow was bypassed or subsequently released.